navvyiin/Customer_Segmentation_RFM/contributing.md

 For each update:

-* Increment version
+* Increment the version
-* Add a model card to `/docs/model_cards/`
+* Add or update a **model card** in `/docs/model_cards/`
 * Update changelog
-* Remove obsolete versions unless needed
+* Remove obsolete models unless required

 ---

-# Requesting Support
+## 🆘 Requesting Support

 If you encounter issues:

 1. Search existing GitHub issues
-2. Open a new issue with:
+2. Open a new issue including:

    * Full error stack trace
-   * OS / Python version
+   * OS and Python version
    * Steps to reproduce
-   * Screenshots if UI-related
+   * Screenshots (if UI-related)

-The maintainers will respond ASAP.
+Maintainers will respond as soon as possible.

 ---

-# Thank You
+## 🙏 Thank You

-Your contributions help improve this enterprise-grade RFM analytics platform.
+Your contributions help evolve this **enterprise-grade customer intelligence platform**.

-We appreciate your time and expertise — let’s build something remarkable together.
+We appreciate your time, expertise, and commitment — **let’s build something impactful together.** 🚀